matter-labs/zksync/changelog/core.md

 - `prometheus_exporter` was made a library to be used by several crates.
 - `prover_run_for_next_commit` function uses a parameterized timeout instead of a hard-coded one.
 - `action_type` column type in db is changed from `text` to `enum` for optimization.
+- The token name is now set for each scenario separately instead of the network section of the loadtest configuration.

 ### Added

 - `prometheus_exporter` is launched by every microservice.
 - `tokens_acceptable_for_fees` endpoint that returns the list of tokens acceptable for fees was added to REST API v0.1.
+- Added a stressing dev fee ticker scenario to the loadtest.
+- Added a `--sloppy` mode to the `dev-fee-ticker-server` to simulate bad networks with the random delays and fails.

 ### Fixed